TutorMatch22/Tutor_Match/README.md

 icacls "instance/tutors.db" /grant Everyone:F   # Windows

 Run the program now, the tutors.db should exist and have the necessary permisions.
+## if error occurs from from werkzeug import secure_filename, FileStorage
+replace "from flask.helpers import secure_filename
+from werkzeug.datastructures import FileStorage" with "from werkzeug.utils import secure_filename
+from werkzeug.datastructures import FileStorage" in the venv folder

 ## Project Setup